Language selection

 How many hydrometric stations do you operate?

-The WSC operates approximately 2100 active hydrometric stations, all recording data on site.
+The WSC operates more than 2200 hydrometric stations, all recording data on site.
 However, about ninety percent of these stations transmit data to this web site in real-time, using either satellite or telephone communication systems.

 What hydrometric data are measured?